 Comprehensive income includes net income and all other nonowner changes in equity that are not reported in net income.
-For the year ended December 31, 2001, the Company's comprehensive income included net income, foreign currency translation gains and losses, unrealized gains and losses on securities and a minimum pension liability adjustment.
-For the years ended December 31, 2000 and 1999, the Company's comprehensive income included net income, unrealized gains and losses on securities and foreign currency translation gains and losses.
+For the twelve months ended December 31, 2001, the company's comprehensive income included net income, foreign currency translation gains and losses and a minimum pension liability adjustment.
+For the twelve months ended December 31, 2000 and 1999, the company's comprehensive income included net income and foreign currency translation gains and losses.
 Comprehensive income is disclosed in the Consolidated Statements of Stockholders' Equity.
-At December 31, 2001, the total accumulated other comprehensive loss of \$15,870,000 was comprised of \$13,816,000 of foreign currency translation adjustments, \$1,070,000 of unrealized losses on securities and \$984,000 of minimum pension liability adjustments (net of income taxes of \$595,000).
-At December 31, 2000, the accumulated other comprehensive loss of \$13,028,000 was comprised of \$12,402,000 of foreign currency translation adjustments and \$626,000 of unrealized losses on securities.
+At December 31, 2001, the total accumulated other comprehensive loss of \$14,800,000 was comprised of \$13,816,000 of foreign currency translation adjustments and \$984,000 of minimum pension liability adjustments (net of tax of \$595,000).
+At December 31, 2000, the accumulated other comprehensive loss included foreign currency translation adjustment of \$12,402,000.